Motion for leave to bring in a Bill (Standing Order No. 23)

 That leave be given to bring in a Bill to make provision to prohibit the use of wild animals in travelling circuses.

-In recent years, Members of Parliament have worked hard on this issue in an attempt to prohibit the use of wild animals in circuses and I want to pay tribute to their efforts.
+In recent years, Members of Parliament have worked hard to prohibit the use of wild animals in circuses and I want to pay tribute to their efforts.
 I thank the hon.
 Member for Poplar and Limehouse (Jim Fitzpatrick), my hon.
 Friends the Members for The Wrekin (Mark Pritchard) and for Colchester (Will Quince), and, most recently, my hon.
 Friend the Member for Torbay (Kevin Foster).
 I am also grateful to colleagues from right across the House for their support for the Bill.

 As a child I remember my Grandad’s often repeated account of the travelling circus that visited our small village of Bootle in 1936.
 As a 14-year-old young farmer, it was his job to ensure that the performing animals had feed, water and bedding.
 The highlight of the tale was the mad elephant that escaped and ran riot up Bootle Main Street.
 As Members can imagine, in a small village this story, told by many across the generations, captured the imagination, but it also highlights how times have changed.
 What was acceptable in 1936 is no longer the case.
 Thanks to the likes of David Attenborough and documentaries about African elephants, I now think about how unhappy and frightened that magnificent creature must have been, and not about the excitement of a circus rolling into a small village.